What does the Milky Way look like when viewed in gravitational waves?

 Tens of millions of UCBs seen by Lisa

-As shown in a publication in The Astronomical Journal a team of researchers has therefore managed to simulate a synthetic image that could be expected by processing Lisa’s observations and which would show in a panoramic view the sources of gravitational waves in the Milky Way in the form of binary systems composed ONLY of stars compact, that is to say the choice of combinations of stellar black holes, neutron stars or even white dwarfs.
+As shown in a publication in The Astronomical Journal a team of researchers has therefore managed to simulate a synthetic image that might be expected by processing Lisa’s observations and which would show in a panoramic view the sources of gravitational waves in the Milky Way in the form of binary systems composed ONLY of stars compact, that is to say the choice of combinations of stellar black holes, neutron stars or even white dwarfs.
 They are called in English ultracompact binaries (UCBs) and their orbital periods are less than one hour.

-These sources would not be about to collide in the near future and they would therefore still be a little far from each other, but not that much, which in this case means that we would detect gravitational waves in the millihertz range (10−3 hertz).
+These sources would not be regarding to collide in the near future and they would therefore still be a little far from each other, but not that much, which in this case means that we would detect gravitational waves in the millihertz range (10−3 hertz).
 Tens of millions of UCBs are expected to exist in the Galaxy.

 1695406758